jcvacaro/ml_notes/nlp.md

   This suggests that multitask training may need just as many effective training pairs to realize its promise with current approaches.
 * The current best performing systems on language tasks utilize a combination of pre-training and supervised finetuning.
     * However, Recent work suggests that task-specific architectures are no longer necessary and transferring many self-attention blocks is sufficient (Radford et al., 2018) (Devlin et al., 2018).
-* We demonstrate language models can perform down-stream tasks in a zero-shot setting – without any parameter or architecture modification.
+* We demonstrate language models can perform down-stream tasks in a zero-shot setting â without any parameter or architecture modification.

 * Approach
     * Learning to perform a single task can be expressed in a probabilistic framework as estimating a conditional distribution p(output|input).